 2.20.1 tagout device: A prominent warning means such as a tag and a means of attachment, which can be securely fastened to an energy isolating device to indicate that the energy isolating device and the equipment being controlled may not be operated until the tagout device is removed.

-Machines shall be provided with means intended for isolation and energy dissipation (see clause 5), especially with a view to major maintenance, work on power circuits and decommissioning in accordance with the essential ISO/TR 12100–2:1992, annex A, 1.6.3.requirement expressed in
+Machines shall be provided with means intended for isolation and energy dissipation (see clause 5), especially with a view to major maintenance, work on power circuits and decommissioning in accordance with the essential safety requirement expressed in ISO/TR 12100-2:1992, annex A, 1.6.3.

 Note – ISO/TR 12100-2 was withdrawn in Oct-10 and replaced by ISO 12100-2010. – DN Read more on this.

 5.1 Devices for isolation from power supplies